 Infallible

-This is the idea that what the Bible says is useful, true, and trustworthy regarding faith, salvation, Christian practices and as a guide to living.
-The historic position of the church is that the authors were inspired by the Holy Spirit and their writing is faithful to the truth God wanted to express for our salvation.
+This is the idea that what the Bible says is useful, true, and trustworthy regarding faith, salvation, and Christian practices.
+The historic position of the church is that the Holy Spirit inspired authors and their writing is faithful to the truth God wanted to express for our salvation.
 This view limits inerrancy to theological matters and God's self-revelation while allowing for errors in other fields.

 Inerrant

 Inerrancy is the belief that the Bible is without error in any aspect: timelines, history, biology, sociology, psychology, science, financial planning, and family life.
-Scripture in its original language does not affirm anything contrary to fact.
+This doctrine is that Scripture does not affirm anything contrary to fact.
 Inerrancy goes hand in hand with believing the Bible word for word.
-The doctrine of inerrancy is relatively recent in church doctrine.
+It leans towards literal or word-for-word translations from the Bible's original language.
+Other translations may be phrase-for-phrase or seek out the meaning of the original language and use language that is used today for that meaning.
+The doctrine of inerrancy is relatively recent in church doctrine supported primarily by Evangelicals, Fundamentalists, and Complementarians.

 Literal

 Many literalists build their approach to Bible study on 2 Timothy 3:16, saying the exact words of Scripture were given by God to the writers and compilers of the Bible.
-Stating that the Bible must be taken literally, allows the debate to turn to biblical accounts instead of focussing on the authority of God.
+Stating that the Bible must be taken literally can put more focus on the authority of the Bible than on the authority of God or spiritual insights.

 All viewpoints see some passages as literal and historically accurate and others as allegory, poetry, metaphor, and parables.
 For example, when Jesus says he is a shepherd, we don't literally believe that he took sheep to a sheep pen.
 We understand it as a metaphor for a person who takes care of his followers in the same way as a shepherd takes care of his sheep.
 Similarly, when taking the bread at communion and quoting the Scripture where Jesus says, "take, eat, this is my body", most of us don't literally believe the bread changes into Jesus's flesh.
-Occasionally, taking something literally can lead to the wrong conclusion.
-For example, ancient believers took the prophecies of the Messiah literally, and it led to them incorrectly thinking the Messiah would be a political and military leader establishing an earthly kingdom.
+Sometimes, taking the literal meaning can lead to the wrong conclusion.
+For example, ancient believers took the prophecies of the Messiah literally, leading them to incorrectly think the Messiah would be a political and military leader establishing an earthly kingdom.
 Many biblical truths can only be explained or understood by a parable or allegory.

 Paul closes by charging Timothy to preach the word at all times, correct and encourage with patience and care.
 Train people to know and obey sound doctrine.
 They will be tempted to teach whatever suits their own desires, turning from truth to myths.

+As for Paul, he is ready to pour out his life as an offering.
+He has fought the good fight, finished the race, and kept the faith.
+Paul looks forward to receiving a crown of righteousness.
 Paul asks Timothy to visit as soon as possible and bring John Mark.
 He says only Luke remains with him.
 Paul mentions others who have deserted Paul and fled Rome.
 No one came to Paul's support at his first court appearance, but God strengthened and delivered him from that trial.
-Paul names false teachers for Timothy to avoid.
+Paul names a false teacher for Timothy to avoid.
 Paul gives personal greetings to friends and co-workers in Ephesus and shares greetings from believers in Rome.

 Conclusion

 This letter commends women like Eunice and Lois for teaching the faith.
 Paul tells all believers, women and men, that the Holy Spirit gives them power and boldness.
 Paul tells Timothy to be kind, avoid quarrels, and gently correct those who teach false doctrine.
 Paul specifically shows concern for women who are vulnerable targets of false teachers.
-He repeats what he wrote in his first letter, to let women learn.
-Paul warns of coming spiritual attacks and encourages Timothy to rely on what Paul has taught him and on the Scriptures.
-The Hebrew Scripture is given by God's divine inspiration and is useful for instruction, correction, and training in godliness.
+He repeats what he wrote in his first letter: to let women learn.
+Paul warns of coming spiritual attacks and encourages Timothy to rely on what Paul has taught him and depend on the Scriptures.
+Paul says God's divine inspiration provided the Hebrew Scripture, and it is useful for instruction, correction, and training in godliness.
 Paul says that the Scripture equips women and men to teach, correct, and admonish one another.
 Paul affirms the Holy Spirit gives strength to defend against earthly persecutions as well as spiritual attacks from false teachers.
-This letter tells believers not to be afraid, but to rely on Scripture as a guide.
+This letter tells believers not to be afraid but to rely on Scripture as a guide.
+The Spirit makes us bold.
+We can press on to win the race and receive a crown of righteousness.

 Elaine Ricker Kelly Author is empowering women with Christian fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include: